Inverell: Culture and tourism

 The Grafton to Inverell Cycle Classic is an annual one day cycling race.
 Beginning in Grafton, passing through Glen Innes and finishing in Inverell, the Classic is a 230 km ride over the demanding Gibraltar Range.
 The race starts at 23 metres above sea level and climbs to 1260 metres, before finishing in Inverell at 630 metres.
 The race is six to seven hours long, depending on weather conditions.

 Inverell is home to the Bruderhof, an Anabaptist community who share all their possessions.
 They run multiple businesses in the area including, a publishing business, signmaking, and dental & doctor's clinic.

 Education

 There are two primary schools in Inverell; Ross Hill School and Inverell Public School.
 The two local high schools are Inverell High School and Macintyre High School.
 Holy Trinity School is a Roman Catholic School in Inverell which caters for students from Kindergarten to Year 10.
+Rivers Christian College opened in 2026 for kindergarten to year 4, with plans to offer a full K–12 cohort by 2034.